5 Ways Technological Advances Are Improving Patient Experiences

 - Tracking surgery tools to prevent retained surgical bodies

-Of course, for these technologies to be effective, providers must implement them correctly, which is why healthcare professionals at all levels need to advocate for technological improvements in their workplaces.
+Of course, for these technologies to be effective, providers must implement them correctly.
+That is why healthcare professionals at all levels need to advocate for technological improvements in their workplaces.

 Creating New Pathways to Care Access

 Lack of access to care is a problem that providers have spent years struggling to address.
-Additionally, even among patients with sufficient access, convenience is an increasingly significant factor in how patients choose the way that they receive care.
-Fortunately, a new wave of technological innovations is arriving to help create expanded access to the care that patients need.
+Even among patients with sufficient access, convenience is an increasingly significant factor in how they choose to receive care.
+Fortunately, a new wave of technological innovations is arriving to help create expanded access to the care patients need.

 Remote healthcare monitoring technologies are also improving access by reducing a patient’s need to travel.
 Wearable medical devices are another booming market, with hundreds of thousands of Americans opting to send real-time medical updates to their providers.
 This is particularly important for patients with chronic conditions, for whom wearable devices can be a cost-effective substitute for constant provider visits.